Find schools that offer these popular programs

 Career and Economic Outlook

-Mechanical engineers, including HVAC design engineers, earned a median annual salary of $83,590 as of May 2015, according to the U.S. Bureau of Labor Statistics (BLS).
+Mechanical engineers, including HVAC design engineers, earned a median annual salary of $85,880 as of May 2017, according to the U.S. Bureau of Labor Statistics (BLS).
 HVAC design engineering's overall career outlook is good, according to the BLS; this is due to technological advancements in HVAC refrigerants that need eventual replacement, regulations surrounding proper disposal of old refrigerants, and the potential for current or future government incentives to invest in newer and more energy efficient systems.
-The BLS also reports that mechanical engineering jobs are expected to increase 5% from 2014-2024.
+The BLS also reports that mechanical engineering jobs are expected to increase by 9% from 2016-2026.

 Alternate Career Options

 You can also choose from these alternative careers involving mechanical engineering and HVAC:

 Mechanical engineering technicians assist mechanical engineers by developing and testing their designs, testing manufactured parts and comparing them to design specs, and reporting observations back to mechanical engineers.
 Workers frequently have an associate's degree in mechanical engineering technology or related education.
 The BLS predicts that jobs in this field will increase 5% from 2016-2026.
 The BLS also reports that the median salary in this field was $55,360 in 2017; pay varied by industry.
 For example, those who worked in research and development in the physical, engineering, and life sciences earned median pay of $60,620, while those who worked in machinery manufacturing earned median pay of $52,350.

 Heating, Air Conditioning, and Refrigeration Mechanic and Installer